Building Business with CERN technologies

 Long Distance Structured Laser Beam

 In short, YES.
-The hackathon is the first step in exploring possible business applications of the technology.
 If you believe you can contribute in this exploration process, you are welcome to apply, and your application will be considered in the selection process.
+You can join existing teams or form a new one during the months of July and August.
 There will be other roles to play as we move forward, including team mentors, advisors etc.

 In short, YES.
 We are looking to set up diverse teams also in terms of experience.
 To find the best applications of technology we need team members who have experience in marketing, sales, R&D, finance, IP etc. We will do our best to build very diverse teams, so we are also seeking a broad range of skills in the team setups.
 So, savvy marketers, we need you.
 Visionaries, we need you.
 UX talent and developers, we need you.
 And team leaders and process specialists, we need you also.

-3) What will happen on July 2nd and what are next steps?
+4) What will happen during the IMPACT DAYS and what are next steps?

 Frequently asked questions